 Hydraulic transmissivity beneath Greenland supraglacial lakes.

 In collaboration with Drs.
 Ching-Yao Lai (Princeton University) and Timothy Creyts (Lamont-Doherty Earth Observatory), this project uses observations of ice-sheet surface relaxation following supraglacial lake drainages to reveal hydraulic transmissivity of subglacial drainage systems beneath the Greenland Ice Sheet.
+This work is published in Lai et al. (2021) listed below.

 View Selected Publications